LMS Stanier Class 8F: Preservation

 Of the fourteen engines known to have survived into preservation, all the British located examples except 48173 & 45170 “Sir William McAlpine” have run in preservation (both are undergoing restoration).
 Two of the British-based engines have even seen main line operation: Nos.
 48151 and 48773.
 These have been regular main line performers in recent years with 48773 being withdrawn from operation in 2000.
-As of 2023 none of the class is operational on the main line.
+As of 2026, 48151 is operational on the main line.

 Some of the preserved examples have stars on their cabsides indicating that they have specially balanced wheelsets/motion.
 This practice began under the auspices of British Railways, to denote that locomotives thus treated were able to work fast, vacuum-braked goods services.
 Other members of the class have a yellow stripe on the cab meaning that they were not permitted to run south of Crewe as the WCML south of Crewe had been electrified with overhead wires.
 Another difference between the British engines and the locos that were exported from Britain is the position of the driver's controls.
 The British based engines like all LMS engines were left hand drive, the locos exported to Turkey and other countries were right-hand drive.

 Loco numbers in bold mean their current number.